-For the first time, this year Hawaii will conduct its elections through the mail, with only a handful of voting centers where people can drop off their ballots.
-The centers are expected to open 10 days before election day.
+For the first time, this year Hawaii is conducting its elections through the mail, with only a handful of voting centers where people can drop off their ballots.
+The centers are opened 10 days before election day.

 The State Office of Elections and several county clerks testified in support of voting by mail, as did good government groups like Common Cause Hawaii and the League of Women Voters.
 They said it would decrease the cost of elections, which are high in part because of the difficulty of staffing voting precincts on election days.